 Summer college-arranged internship applications will open on 30 August 2022 and close on 19 September 2022.

 Due to the limited partnered internship placements available, students are encouraged to arrange their own internship with a suitable organisation and professional supervisor.
 This opens up the possibility to choose organisations and locations that best suit future career interests, including local or remote locations across Australia, or internationally.

 All interns must be supervised by a professional supervisor.
-In a private sector workplace the supervisor must be a lawyer with at least three years post admission experience who holds a current practising certificate.
-In other workplaces the supervisor must be a lawyer, but they do not need to hold a practising certificate.
 The research project may receive but does not require, supervision from the internship host.
 The internship host has discretion in deciding whether to supervise the research project.

 Where it is not possible for the student to undertake an on-premises or in-person internship, a remote internship can be arranged.
 This includes special arrangements to be put in place due to the COVID-19 pandemic.

 Summer self-arranged internship applications will open on 01 September 2022 and close on 31 October 2022.

 To ensure students have a valuable experience during their internship, we have prepared internship student guidelines to offer advice and support.

 Multiple scholarships and travel grants are offered both by ANU and external external organisations to support your internship.